Previous Page Site

 speed corresponds to the speed you have chosen.

 Clicking Apply causes your new settings to take effect.
-Clicking
+Clicking OK

 both applies your choices, and closes the dialog box.